What is the HESA Leadership concentration?

 Are there assistantships or scholarships available for my education?

 There are many opportunities available through the College of Education and Human Development, the Graduate College and Financial Aid to help with the cost of your education.
-Students in the program hold graduate assistantships across campus (Student Activities, Academic Advising, Residence Life, Greek Life, Career Services and the Office of Student Conduct, to name a few).
-Assistantships are also held at Kalamazoo College and Kalamazoo Valley Community College.
+Students in the program hold graduate assistantships (GA) across campus and at other nearby colleges such as Kalamazoo College (Student Activities, Academic Advising, Residence Life, Greek Life, Career Services, Admissions, Multicultural Affairs, Upward Bound, Sieta Scholars, to name a few).
+Additional opportunities for campus positions are posted on WMU Bronco Jobs.

 Will I have to write a thesis?